 - Trapped cats can be cats that are trespassing, are semi-feral and living on the premises or are owned by the applicant.

-- A maximum of five traps will be set at any one time.
+- A maximum of four traps will be set at any one time.

 - The ranger will attend the property and set the cat traps during Council business hours only.